iambumblehead/ganimas.com/README.md

 **`gani.init` is called with two configuration objects**

  1. **The general configuration** in *main_cfg.js* defines an array of 'pages' available to the application runtime.
 Each 'page', here after called a 'page object', corresponds to a specific behaviour, such as a text field, a navigation list or an animated canvas.
+[A set of 'basic' page objects is included w/ gani](https://github.com/iambumblehead/gani/tree/master/src/basic) and new page objects can be created and used.

- 2. **The environment configuration**, seen as the second parameter, returns "patterns" to the application, which are used to populate and connect nodes associating with the page objects defined in the _general cofiguration_.
+ 2. **The environment configuration**, seen as the second parameter, returns "patterns" to the application, which are used to construct and connect nodes that associate with page objects defined in the _general cofiguration_.
 Patterns may be returned from network requests (client) or filesystem reads (server).
+The example above returns an object literal just to simplify the explanation here.

 ------------------------------